How Narconon is Different from a Program Offering Buprenorphine

 Long-Term Dependence on Buprenorphine

-For one thing, there’s the common side effects:
+For one thing, there are the common side effects:

 - Stomach pain